The 5W2H Method: A Simple Framework for Asking the Right Questions (Free PPT)

 There is no single mandated format.
 The analysis can be captured in a table, bulleted lists, paragraph form reports, or visual workflow diagrams.

-Can 5W2H be used individually or is it better in a group setting?
+Can 5W2H be used individually, or is it better used in a group setting?

-It can definitely be used individually but using 5W2H to align a team or group often provides broader insights.
+It can be used individually, but 5W2H to align a team or group often provides broader insights.

 Is the order of the 5W2H questions important?